-We think it is one of the best mid tier statuses out there in Europe because it is relatively easy to reach the Silver status, even without putting in too much effort and without the need to do some fancy flights to or from some very exotic destinations.
-Depending on your flying pattern you could even reach the silver status without any additional effort at all.
+We think it is one of the best mid tier statuses out in Europe because it is relatively easy to reach the Silver status, even without putting in too much effort and without the need to do some fancy flights to or from some very exotic destinations.
+Depending on your flying pattern, you could even reach the silver status without any additional effort at all.

 How tier points are collected

 Collecting avios is not linked to collecting tier points for your status.
-You only have to acquire 600 tier points within your membership year to reach the Silver status and fly British airways at least 4 times (no matter on which class you fly).
+You only have to acquire 600 tier points within your membership year to reach the Silver status and fly with British airways at least 4 times (no matter on which class you fly).

-The difference between British Airways Executive Club and many other airline schemes out there is that the number of tier points you earn flying business class is completely independent of how much you pay for your ticket.
+The difference between British Airways Executive Club and many other airline schemes is that the number of tier points you earn flying business class is completely independent of how much you pay for your ticket.

 There is no difference in how many tier points you earn between, a normal ticket or a flexible ticket in the higher classes.
 Furthermore, at the British Airways Executive Club the world is divided into areas, so you will always earn a fixed amount of tier points for your route and you will even receive more tier points if you have connecting flights, as each leg of your booking will count independently.